AckerlyXu/heima/articles/virtual-machines/linux/impactful-maintenance.md

 ### View the maintenance window in the portal

-You can use the Azure portal preview and look for VMs scheduled for maintenance.
+You can use the Azure Portal and look for VMs scheduled for maintenance.

-1. Sign in to the Azure portal preview.
+1. Sign in to the Azure Portal.

 2. Click and open the **Virtual Machines** blade.